pavana27/YLLO-BATS/README.md

 Pretrained YOLOv4 weights can be found [[3]](#3).
 Before running YLLO, Please place the downloaded weights inside **yolo-coco** folder under src.

+## Citation
+If using the code please cite as:
+Pavana Pradeep Kumar,Amitangshu Pal and Krishna Kant, “Resource Efficient Edge ComputingInfrastructure for Video Surveillance”,IEEE Transactions on Sustainable Computing, 2021

 ## References
 <a id="1">[1]</a>